influxdata/telegraf/plugins/processors/starlark/README.md

 ### TODO

 how to delete a metric?
-- must call Drop?
-- don't return: check returned values and autodrop
+- don't return: we check returned values and autodrop

 how to copy a metric?
 - must call deepcopy()
 - returning multiple references is an error
+- you can build a new metric, but this will be treated as a disconnected metric.

 how to return multiple metrics?
 - return a list of metric

 if an error occurs do we drop the metric tracking?
+- no, the metric is rejected

 how to create a new metric?